-I used enameled copper wire to connect the probe to the rest of the electronics: these wires are so thin that they can easily pass on top of the magnet wen it gets glues to the base.
+I used enameled copper wire to connect the probe to the rest of the electronics: these wires are so thin that they can easily pass on top of the magnet when it gets glued to the base.
 First color the wires with a sharpy: red for +5V, black for ground, and blue for signal.
 Then remove 5mm of the isolation on both ends with a file or sandpaper.
 Pre-tin the leads of the probe and the ends of the wires, then solder them together.
 The probe can now be positioned on the central axis of the magnet.
 I got best results by positioning on inside the magnet, halfway between the center and the bottom.

 Step 5: Mount and Solder the Coil and Electronics.

 The coil, with probe is glued to the top of the stand such that the wires come out owards the back.